 And Lululemon was ready to make lemonade out of this casual everyday existence.
 They’ve managed to experience big growth this year, despite an overall poor showing by the apparel industry at large.
 So why have we continued to shill out the big bucks for their product given the state of the economy?

 Lululemon is arguably the most popular apparel company built on the notion of community.
 You can see it at the retail level — where stores double as yoga studios — and their “for the greater good” mentality that echoes through social media, local sponsorships, and their focus on consumer feedback.
 If Peloton connected the digital ecosystem, Lululemon used the same principle of connection to appeal to their tribe of spiritually active sweat seekers.
 That, coupled with a high-quality product that quickly gained badge value, made us look forward to pulling on those $120 leggings.
 They show others how we value health and community and potentially even our financial well-being — weaving all this context into a light and oh-so-breathable fabric.

 Lululemon’s efforts continue to pay off, too.
 They recently shelled out $500 million (during a global pandemic, mind you) to buy the at-home fitness company, Mirror.
 The purchase seems an obvious choice to add to their collection of workout-related offerings — and a potential play to emulate the success of Peloton.
-The only downside?
-Mirror doesn’t offer a community to sweat with — it’s just you competing against yourself.
-But in $120 leggings, you’ll be enjoying the view.
 In Q2, Lululemon’s direct-to-consumer revenue saw results, increasing 155%.
 Pandemic progress?
 No sweat.